 So, I now can’t imagine trying to organise church in ‘normal times’ without a church management system and in times like these it is a key tool to maintain our communications and ministry.

 You can see what the online giving looks like from this page here.
 There are 3 funds, and each looks different.
 The church giving enables one off and regular giving whilst COVID19 is only for one off donations.
 Both enable people to Gift Aid.
 The ‘Alice’ appeal replaces a fundraising event and has no Gift Aid option.

-The Diocesan HR Manager Andrew.email@example.com has produced a couple of documents for PCCs who wish to consider furloughing staff as per the government's funding support package announced earlier in the COVID lockdown process.
+The Diocesan HR Manager Andy Cooke ... email@example.com ... has produced a couple of documents for PCCs who wish to consider furloughing staff.

-PCCs can now meet physically.
+PCCs can meet physically outside lockdowns.
 However, if you can continue to meet virtually that clearly lessens the risk of the virus spreading and should for now remain the preferred option, especially in those areas of the Diocese where extra restrictions are in place.